SimonSubokLee/ston-docs-son/admin/handling_http_requests.kr.rst

 ====================================

 An HTTP session is created when an HTTP client is connected to the STON server.
-The client is service through the HTTP session with various contents that are saved in the server.
+The client is serviced through the HTTP session with a variety of contents saved on the server.
 **HTTP transaction** stands for the procedure from request to response.
 The HTTP session handles multiple HTTP transactions in order. ::